 “Our bodies have been set up to be awake during daylight and rest at dark,” says Bill Fish, Founder of Tuck.
 “It was less than 150 years ago that electricity was invented, so as a species, we would wake with the sunrise to hunt or tend to the field and then retire at night.”
 These external cues—light and dark—signal the body to be awake or asleep, and we easily fall into rhythms in response to these.

-So, if we’re thinking of natural sunlight, the body is programmed to produce melatonin as the sun sets and stop producing it when dawn breaks to wake us up.
+You can reset your circadian rhythm by using natural light.
+The body is programmed to produce melatonin as the sun sets and stop producing it when dawn breaks to wake us up.
 However, you can accomplish the same effect with artificial lighting, controlling your environment to mimic the sun’s schedule, thereby putting yourself on a similarly-timed but offset-from-nature rhythm.

 “Dosing schedules,” as Dr. Siegel explains, involve intentionally exposing oneself to light (e.g. a sun lamp) during the time one needs to be awake and avoiding blue light, screens and other light sources when one needs to be asleep, even if these don’t align with what’s going on outdoors.
 Blackout curtains and sleep masks are effective ways to make a bright sleep environment extra conducive to rest; UV visors and lights placed throughout your home will help achieve daytime-like conditions if you’re awake during non-daylight hours.